mariamihai/udemy-sbm-brewery-eureka/README.md

 ## Implementation details
 ### Properties
-- the name of the application, used by Eureka and the other services
+- the name of the application, used by the other services
 ```
 spring.application.name=eureka
 ```